oggewallgren/MATMOD-Modules/Problem Modules/module4/module4.md

 ### a)

-We find that there are three parts of the program, deffunctions, engine start rules and query rules.
+We find that there are three parts of the program, deffunctions, engine state rules, query rules and start up and repair rules.

 The deffunctions seems like the part running the program.
 This is where we draw out the questions and collect answers from the user.
 The answers are then sent to evaluted by the rules.